aandrew67/DataAnalysis_Portfolio/README.md

 - LinkedIn: www.linkedin.com/in/andrew-ruiz-70a71b25a

 ## Education
-- BA in Economics, University of California, Santa Cruz
+- B.A. in Economics from University of California, Santa Cruz
 - Minor in Technology Information Management